llaske/sugarizer-server/README.md

 [Sugarizer](https://github.com/llaske/sugarizer) is the open source learning platform based on Sugar that began in the famous One Laptop Per Child project.

 Sugarizer Server allow deployment of Sugarizer on a local server, for example on a school server, so expose locally Sugarizer as a Web Application.
 Sugarizer Server can also be used to provide collaboration features for Sugarizer Application on the network.
-Sugarizer Server could be deployed on any computer with Node.js and MongoDB, or in a Docker container.
+Sugarizer Server could be deployed on any computer with Node.js 6+ and MongoDB 2.6+, or in a Docker container.

 ## Running using Docker